ture9200/test/README.md

 🐣 SungEun 🐥  <br>
-I am currently working as an IT  FullStack developer from 2022.<br>
+I am currently working as an IT developer from 2022.<br>

 <Strong>📧CONTACT 📧</Strong><br>
     didtjddms09@naver.com<br>